tp1de/ioBroker.ems-esp/README.md

 * The polling cycle processing time for ems-esp and/or km200 gateway reads and state processing
 * The number of boiler & ww starts per hour / 24 hours
 * Boiler utilization per hour (0-100%).
+* An active database instance (see above) is needed to calculate the statistics.

 ## boiler efficiency